Shahriar-Turag/Iktisad/README.md

-# 👋 Hi!
-I am Iktisad
+# 👋 Hello World!
+I am Iktisad.
 ##  👨🏻‍💻 &nbsp;About Me

 - 💡 &nbsp;I am a Software Engineer, problem solver, Deep Learning enthusiast and an avid learner of new technologies.